HeteroSpec: Leveraging Contextual Heterogeneity for Efficient Speculative Decoding: Methodology

-\textbf{Dynamic Graph Optimization}.
-The dynamic extended drafting and Top-$N$ pruning strategies introduce per-iteration variations in the computation graph structure.
-To maintain inference efficiency under such dynamic control flow, modern graph optimization methods are adopted.
-By employing just-in-time graph tracing and compilation, specialized computation graphs are generated and cached for distinct speculative configurations, enabling effective operator fusion and efficient reuse.
+\textbf{Dynamic Computational Adaptation}: The varying speculation configurations introduce per-iteration variations in computation graph structure.
+To maintain inference efficiency under such dynamic control flow, we employ just-in-time compilation to generate and cache specialized computation graphs $G(\mathcal{B}_i)$ for distinct complexity regions, enabling effective operator fusion and computational reuse.
 This ensures that high-throughput inference is preserved, even as speculative depth and candidate set size dynamically change during decoding.

+Quantitative overhead analysis confirms that our approach introduces negligible computational and memory costs (see Appendix~\ref{app:overhead}).